Canada Rural and Northern Immigration Pilot

 Contact us at +1 844 290 6312 for more information about the program and how you can become a permanent resident in Canada.
 Whether in person, via phone, or online, we’re here to help you.

-What Is Rural And Northern Immigration Pilot?
+What Is the Rural and Northern Immigration Pilot (RNIP) Program in Canada?

 The Rural and Northern Immigration Pilot (RNIP) is a community-driven program devised to support economic development to smaller communities in Canada.